The IMF and the World Bank are both in Fiji to look at requests for assistance from the interim regime over its plans for land reform.

 The interim Prime Minister, Commodore Frank Bainimarama, has said land reform is needed to save the sugar industry and open up more opportunities for tourism and agriculture.

-But Professor Biman Prasad, Dean of the Faculty Economics at the University of the South Pacific, believes land issues are less sensitive now that they were in the past:
+Professor Biman Prasad, Dean of the Faculty Economics at the University of the South Pacific, suggests a state role to ensure land is used productively and owners get fair return.

-Professor Prasad says he would like to see leasing legislation discussed so that leases for agriculture purposes are increased from the current 30-year maximum.
+Professor Prasad says he would like to see leasing legislaton discussed so that leases for agriculture purposes are increased from the current 30 year maximum.